-Killed U.S. Troops, Names & Dates
+Killed U.S. Troops & Civilian Totals

 In the words of the VFW – “Americans have lost their lives in some 85 wars and assorted military actions in the past 234 years.
 Most of the casualties occurred in a dozen or so major wars.
 But that does not lessen the sacrifice of those killed in the numerous and mostly forgotten minor expeditions in the far-flung corners of the globe.
-Whenever any American in uniform is killed by hostile enemy action it is meaningful, and that loss must be remembered and forever recognized.”
-(VFW Magazine, June 2009 p.21)
+Whenever any American in uniform is killed by hostile enemy action it is meaningful, and that loss must be remembered and forever recognized (VFW Magazine, June 2009 p.21).”

 PLEASE VIEW THIS PAGE WITH RESPECT & HONOR FOR THE C.A.
-WAR FALLEN
+WAR FALLEN AND THEIR FAMILIES.
+THIS IS WHY USContraWar is published:

-The Defense Casualty Analysis System (DCAS), part of the National Archives, is the official U.S. record of military deaths.
-DCAS reports that 46 American military members died in Honduras between January 1, 1981 and February 1, 1992 (the dates of the overall Central America War).
-Research by USContraWar establishes that at least 70 U.S. military members were killed during the Central America War in Honduras or who were based in Honduras.
-Eight are missing from the DCAS database from the January 22, 1985 plane crash.
-Others were discovered and added to the list below.
 Twenty-two American military members are listed in DCAS as being killed in El Salvador during the war.
-Of these twenty-two, as many as twelve were actually based in Honduras operating under combat or combat support missions in El Salvador.
-In 1996, President Clinton designated El Salvador (1981-1992) a combat area issuing some 5,000 combat medals to those troops.
-Honduras is currently not recognized as a combat or combat support operation or even an official military operation.
+Of these twenty-two, as many as twelve were actually stationed in Honduras operating under combat or combat support missions into El Salvador on day trips.
+In 1996, President Clinton designated El Salvador (1981-1992) a combat area issuing some 5,000 combat medals to those troops and their families.
+Honduras is currently not recognized as a combat or combat support operation or even an official military foreign operation.
 The Pentagon and U.S. Army maintain that Honduras was safe for ‘training and war games’ and was a noncombat area.
 U.S. military members who were deployed to Honduras during the war period do not have these deployments listed in their official military records.

 – SPECIAL FORCES KILLED IN HONDURAS –